 When this role (and my studies) came to an end, I was appointed as the trial manager for the NIHR HTA funded research project EARS (Exercise Assisted Reduction then Stop smoking).
 This project, aimed at supporting those from disadvantaged communities with an adapted Health Trainer role, brought all my interests together in one role within the rigorous setting of a pilot randomised controlled trial.
 It was during this time, again under the tutelage of Professor Adrian Taylor, that I completed my PhD.

-Following on from the EARS project, I now work as a Research Fellow for Plymouth University Peninsula Schools of Medicine and Dentistry, where I am involved in several successful grants covering various aspects of addiction and health behaviour research.
+Following on from the EARS project, I now Senior Research Fellow for Plymouth University Peninsula Schools of Medicine and Dentistry, where I am involved in several successful grants covering various aspects of addiction and health behaviour research.